How Long Can You Drive On A Bad Tie Rod? (Answered)

 I found the below video by ChrisFix really helpful in inspecting the bad tie rods.

-There can also be a play in the inner tie rod end due to a damaged ball joint, due to which it is causing the wheel to move freely.
-You can check in the video below (See from 2:11).
+There can also be a play in the inner tie rod end due to a damaged ball joint, due to which causes the wheel to move freely.

 2. Clunking Noises And Shaking of Steering Wheel

-When a tie rod goes bad, one of the first things people notice is the noise.
-It’s not hard to diagnose the problem, since this noise is caused by rubbing between the tie rod end and the inner tie rod bearing.
+When a tie rod starts wearing out, one of the first hints is a clicking sound when you drive.
+The noise comes from the tie rod end rubbing on the inner tie rod bearing.

 3. Steering Becomes Unresponsive